larispoli/immunoassay-lot-correction/README.md

 # Immunoassay Lot-to-Lot Correction Pipeline

 A diagnostic and correction tool for assessing and adjusting plate-to-plate and lot-to-lot variation in immunoassay results.
-Designed for retrospective application to reported concentrations in biobank and longitudinal datasets where raw sample-level signal data may not be available.
+Designed for retrospective application to reported concentrations in longitudinal datasets where raw sample-level signal data may not be available.

 ## Contents